Chatham-Kent municipality, Ontario, Canada

 The wind farm conserves enough water to meet the needs of 24,000 Ontarians and reduce CO₂ emissions by eliminating 165,000 cars from the road.

-The project, owned by the 50:50 joint venture of Pattern Energy and Samsung Renewable Energy, created approximately 500 construction and 22 full-time jobs.
+The project, owned by the 50:50 joint venture of Pattern Energy and Samsung Renewable Energy, created approximately 500 construction and 20 permanent jobs, including local contractors.

-The wind farm is located to the south of Highway 401, between Tilbury and Ridgetown, and is developed on approximately 165 leased private land parcels.
+The South Kent Wind is located on a 68,000-acre site to the south of Highway 401, between Tilbury and Ridgetown, in the Chatham-Kent region in southwestern Ontario.
+The wind farm is developed on approximately 165 leased private land parcels.

-It uses 124 Siemens SWT-2.3-101 wind turbines, rated at 2.3MW each.
+The wind farm uses Ontario-made 124 Siemens SWT-2.3-101 wind turbines, rated at 2.3MW each.
 Each turbine has a blade length of 49m, rotor diameter of 101m, and rotor speed of 6rpm to 16rpm.
 The turbines use a three-stage planetary/helical type gearbox system.
 The turbine tower, including the blade, has a maximum height of 150m.

 The turbine is mounted on a concrete foundation with a transformer installed at the base.
-The nacelle comprises electrical and mechanical components for the production of electricity.
+The nacelle comprises electrical and mechanical components to produce electricity.

 TowerTEX’s TowerSHADE wind technology is used at the wind farm to reduce the impact of night lights, as part of aviation regulations.

-The wind farm development included the construction of 70km of access roads, and installation of 283km of electrical cable along with the 124 wind turbines.
+The wind farm development included the construction of 70km of access roads and the installation of 283km of electrical cable along with the 124 wind turbines.
 The plant site is accessible via Highway 401 between Tilbury, Ontario and Ridgetown, Ontario, from the west and east.